teamniteo/handbook/5_People/salary-system.md

 (Base * Location Factor) + (Base * Years Factor)
 ```

-> Note: all amounts are gross.
+> Note: all amounts are gross and per-month.

 ### Base Salary